patch-technology/patch-node/README.md

 // Retrieve a filtered list of projects const minimumAvailableMass = 100; // Pass in the minimum available inventory the projects should have patch.projects.retrieveProjects({ minimumAvailableMass });

+// Retrieve a project in another language
+// See http://docs.patch.test:3000/#/internationalization for more information and support languages const projectId = 'pro_test_1234';
+patch.projects.retrieveProject(projectId, { acceptLanguage: 'fr' });
 ```

 ## Contributing